ZhenchangMin/Data-Structures-and-Algorithms/In-school lessons/lec2.md

 ### Partial correctness
 An algorithm is partially correct if satisfies the following condition:
-If the algorithm receiving correct input data stops then its result is correct If doesn't stop, for any case it is partial correct.
+If the algorithm receiving correct input data stops and outputing the desired result, then it is partially correct.
+If doesn't stop, for any case it is partial correct.
 ![1757036595664](image/lec2/1757036595664.png)